Eastern Air Lines Flight 304: Investigation

 The subsequent investigation concluded that the jet crashed into Lake Pontchartrain en route due to "degradation of aircraft stability characteristics in turbulence, because of abnormal longitudinal trim component positions."

 The water was only 20 ft deep, yet only 60 percent of the wreckage was recovered because the breakup was so extensive.

 The flight data recorder tape was too damaged to help the investigation.
 Instead, investigators used the maintenance records of the crashed aircraft and of other DC-8s, to conclude that the pilots had trimmed the horizontal stabilizer to the full nose-down position, to counter the excessive nose-up attitude that, in turn, was caused by a malfunctioning pitch trim compensator that had extended too far.
 Once the upset occurred, it was not possible to trim the horizontal stabilizer back to the nose-up position, because of the severe G-forces generated by the crew's pulling back on the yoke after the upset.

-Victims

-American singer Kenneth Spencer was also killed in the crash.